microsoft/MicrosoftCloud/samples/openai-acs-msgraph/README.md

 1. Go to the browser and login using your Microsoft 365 Developer tenant account.

     **NOTE**: You'll have to add files, Teams chats, emails, calendar events, etc. that use the company names shown in the app such as "Adatum Corporation", "Adventure Works Cycles", "Contoso Pharmaceuticals", "Tailwind Traders" manually to see them pulled into the app.
 You won't see any Microsoft 365 organizational data results at all when you load the app otherwise - aside from the app's customers.
-I'm hoping to provide an automated way to add these types of items in the future.
+[View the full tutorial](https://learn.microsoft.com/microsoft-cloud/dev/tutorials/openai-acs-msgraph) to learn more about doing this.